PS5 latest news: All the latest specs, release date info, games and more

 For the first time in the show’s history, Sony will not be at E3 2019.
 The PlayStation creator has been present at the landmark event since it began back in 1995, making itself a veteran with plenty of hardware and software to showcase each year.

 It remains unclear whether a bespoke event such as State of Play will be held instead to livestream major announcements directly to the players.
-We could see the PS5 unveiled toward the end of 2019, potentially setting the stage for a PS5 vs Xbox 2 showdown at E3 2020.
+Most likely is that we could get more details about the console from announcements from development partners.

 PS5 backwards compatibility – You can play all your old PS4 games